Senior Technical Manager

 - Remaining life time predictions of RC structures.

-From 2011 till 2013, he worked part-time for industry focussing on the design and application of external reinforcement (FRP and steel) for buildings, part-time as leading member of the concrete inspection and assessment group of the Magnel Laboratory for Concrete Research (Ghent - Belgium) providing services to industry.
+From 2011 till 2013, he worked part-time for industry focussing on the design and application of external reinforcement (FRP and steel) for buildings, part-time as leading member of the concrete inspection and assessment group of the Magnel Laboratory for Concrete Research (Ghent - Belgium).